Orders $165+ ship free! Under $165? Just a $35 flat-rate shipping fee.

 Where rugged coastlines meet wild abundance.
 Whether you’re here for a weekend getaway, an extended adventure, or settling into island life, you’ll quickly see how our community thrives on its wild source of Alaskan seafood, vibrant local flavors, and breathtaking scenery.

 From cozy coffee shops and craft breweries to scenic trails that wind through untamed beauty, to unforgettable wildlife experiences, Kodiak offers something for every appetite — and not just for food.
+This island’s seafood heritage runs deep, and we’re proud to share a taste of it with visitors from near and far — a true reflection of our island seafood tradition.

 While Kodiak Island Smokehouse isn’t a sit-down restaurant, we love pointing visitors toward the best our island has to offer.
 Below you’ll find our hand-picked guide to where to eat, sip, explore, and shop — along with how to take a piece of Kodiak home through our smoked salmon, halibut specialties, and other local treasures.